ritik8004/drupal_assignment/README.lando.md

 We've provided BLT tooling so that you can run BLT commands inside the container using `lando blt <command>`.

 However, in the case of the frontend build tools, these are executed within a node container.
-Therefore, we're not actually executing the BLT commands here - we're doing what the BLT commands would ultimately do, which is running some scripts from our `blt/scripts` folder.
+Therefore, we're not actually executing the BLT commands in this case - we're doing what the BLT commands would ultimately do, which is running some scripts from our `blt/scripts` folder.

 This is not ideal since it means we could get out of date if the blt code in that area changes.